 Presented in 1:5 scale at roughly 22 inches tall, humanity’s fascinating forerunner comes to life with the Engineer Statue.
 As depicted on the surface of LV-223, the Engineer dons the form-fitting organ laced pressure suit, capable of supplying the life-giving fluids needed during long periods of hibernation.

 Individually crafted and hand-finished, Sideshow’s artisans have painstakingly captured every detail of the last known Engineer.

 Sideshow Exclusive Edition

 The Exclusive Engineer Statue will include an additional unique display accessory (shown below), the fossilized ‘Space Jockey’ flight suit helmet with base, our tribute to the Engineer as first depicted in the 1979 film Alien.

-The regular and Exclusive versions of the Engineer Statue are available now!
+Don’t miss this breath-taking piece of film history for your sci-fi collection.
+The regular and Exclusive versions of the Engineer Statue are available now.